adw4236/HTMLCharacterSheets/readme.md

 # HTML Character Sheets

-This is a collection of D&D Character sheets converted to html for ease of use and added features that would not be present in the PDFs.
+This is a collection of tabletop character sheets converted to html for ease of use and added features that would not be present in PDFs.

 ## Usage